What Is the Hardest Language to Learn? Top Challenging Languages Explained

 Mandarin Chinese

 Mandarin claims a reputation for difficulty, owing largely to its tonal system and logographic script.
-The U.S. FSI estimates approximately 2,200 classroom hours are needed for English speakers to reach proficiency.
+The U.S. FSI estimates approximately 2,200 classroom hours are needed for English speakers to reach proficiency, according to the U.S. Department of State’s official language difficulty rankings.

 Key challenges:

-Despite these barriers, China’s economic influence and burgeoning population mean Mandarin’s appeal is stronger than ever.
+Despite these barriers, China’s economic influence and growing global presence mean Mandarin’s practical value continues to rise.

 Arabic

-Arabic’s script direction (right-to-left), complex writing system, and diglossia—where spoken dialects “split off” considerably from written Standard Arabic—present unique obstacles.
+Arabic’s script direction (right-to-left), complex writing system, and diglossia—where spoken dialects differ considerably from written Modern Standard Arabic—present unique obstacles.
+According to research published in the Journal of Language Teaching and Research, consonant-heavy words and unfamiliar pharyngeal sounds rank among the top reported difficulties for English-speaking learners.
 Consonant-heavy words and unfamiliar sounds further add to the learning curve.

 Notable hurdles: